zshoals/ECX-Haxe-Notes/README.md

 - https://github.com/eliasku/ecx-benchmarks/blob/develop/src/ecs/benchmarks/ecx/EcxSystem.hx

 ## If I can't put anything in a Service's new() function, how do I handle initializing a Service within ECX?
 The ECX docs don't make this clear, but Service provides an overridable initialize() function that you can use in place of new().
-This is run automatically once when ECX starts up.
+This is run automatically once when you generate a world.

 ## Why is my World capped at 65536 Entities?
 That's the default capacity.
 Supply a higher capacity when you initialize your world, like so: